mohitmishra786/inside-the-machine/_chapters/chapter-14-reverse-engineering-for-software-maintenance.md

 By applying these techniques, organizations can extend the useful life of critical systems, reduce maintenance costs, and plan for eventual migration to modern platforms.
 Reverse engineering transforms maintenance from a reactive, trial-and-error process to a systematic, knowledge-driven approach that preserves and enhances the value of existing software assets.

-In the next chapter, we'll explore how reverse engineering techniques can be applied to malware analysis, providing security professionals with the tools to understand and counter malicious software.